 But, is it true that redheads have genetic superpowers?

 Redheads Need Less Vitamin D Than Other People

 While most people need to make sure that they consume plenty of vitamin D, redheads have the genetic advantage that they naturally produce their own.

 This seems to be linked to an evolutionary fact that most redheads have historically lived in Europe where they were exposed to temperate and cold climates and whole months with very little sunlight.
 Why is this ability to produce vitamin D so advantageous?
 Vitamin D is key is reducing autoimmune disorders, diabetes, or heart diseases.
 But it also helps reduce obesity, hypertension, depression, and other conditions.
-Whereas vitamin D can be obtained from naturally from sunlight, modern lifestyles and the weather in many parts of the world make it hard for many people to get the amount of vitamin D they need.
+Whereas vitamin D can be obtained naturally from sunlight, modern lifestyles, and the weather in many parts of the world make it hard for many people to get the amount of vitamin D they need.
 So, it is an advantage or “superpower” for redheads to be able to produce it on their own.

 Redheads Have A Stronger Sensitivity To Temperature

 One of the effects of their MC1R gene is that most redheads are more sensitive to be sensitive to changing temperatures.